-The main pond at Gillespie Park was overgrown, in need of a clearout and a new pondliner.
-In 2004 work was done draining the pond and cutting back vegetation all around it.
-Conservation Ranger Peter Howath had to organise the event months in advance, booking in extra help because of the size of the project.
-Rainfall added to the layer of wet mud at the bottom of the pond.
-More draining was needed.
-The humans were mobilised and heavy geotextile and pondliner were brought to the site.
+Gillespie Park’s Main Pond was overgrown, in need of a clearout & a new pondliner.
+Conservation Ranger Peter Howath planned the event months in advance, booking in extra help because of the size of the project.
+The pond was drained in 2004, & surrounding vegetation cut back.
+March rains added to the layer of wet mud at the bottom of the pond.
+More draining was done.
+The humans were mobilised; heavy geotextile & pondliner brought to the site.

 The park’s frogs now appeared.
 For most of the year, they hide away under cover, silent and unseen.
 But in spring, frogs return to the pond of their birth (if possible) to mate.
-Pete said that every springtime a nightly cacophony of croaking frogs can be heard round the reserve.
+Pete said that in spring a nightly cacophony of croaking frogs can be heard round the reserve.
 Though the park is only five minutes’ walk from our house, we never hear this cacophony.
-The brickwork of all the terraced housing must muffle the croaks.
+The brickwork of the local terraced housing must muffle the croaks.

 17th March, St Patrick’s Day, was unseasonably hot that year.
-Islington’s Greenspace Team, The British Trust for Conservation Volunteers, a host of Gillespie Park Volunteers and Others gathered with the Conservation Team round the main pond, in shirtsleeves.
+Islington’s Greenspace Team, The British Trust for Conservation Volunteers, Gillespie Park Volunteers & Others gathered with the Conservation Team round the main pond, in shirtsleeves.

 17th March was also frogs’ spawning time, with every frog in the park keen to return to the main pond.
-From the upper meadows to the kickabout area and everywhere else they’d been under cover, they came.
+From the upper meadows to the kickabout area & everywhere else they’d been under cover, they came.
 Unaware that the humans had a huge project underway for which the pond had been drained, they splodged into the wet mud at the bottom.
-Then it became ever so difficult sorting out what was mud and what was frog.
+It became ever so difficult sorting out what was mud & what was frog.

-The fear was that frogs could be covered with geotextile and pondliner.
-This meant watching the mud for movement, gathering up the frogs we found, setting them gently into buckets and carrying them up to the small pools behind the Ecology Centre, where we let them slide into the water.
-But the big pond had a magnetic hold on them, and they came hopping back along the woodland path again and again over the two days we worked.
+The fear was that frogs could be covered over with geotextile and pondliner.
+We watched the mud for movement, gathering up the muddy frogs & placing them gently into buckets.
+They were carried up to the small pools behind the Ecology Centre, where we let them slide into the water.
+The Big Pond, however, had a magnetic hold on them, & they came hopping back down the woodland path again & again…

-It was an unforgettable team effort for those of us involved with the laying of the pondliner that St Patrick’s Day.
+It was an unforgettable team effort for those of us involved with the laying of the pondliner.
 The persistence of those frogs was legendary!
-Now, when we see the new season’s tadpoles swimming in the ponds, or later on, when we catch a glimpse of an adult frog on its own somewhere around the reserve, we know what their parents and grandparents went through to keep the frog family tree going.*
+Now, when we see a new season’s tadpoles swimming in the ponds, or later on, when we catch a glimpse of an adult frog on its own somewhere around the reserve, we know what their ancestors went through to keep the frog family tree going.

-*Frogs have been in trouble for years now, worldwide.
-In 2005, when the pondliner was replaced, some of the Gillespie Park frogs were suffering from a disease called Redleg.
+Frogs have been in trouble for years now, worldwide.
+In 2005, when the pondliner was replaced, some Gillespie Park frogs were suffering from a disease called Redleg.
 At pond dipping for half term, 2014, there were NO frogs at all.
 The only tadpoles were toad tadpoles.
-If you have a pond and there were frogs in it, well done.
-Consider yourself blessed.
+If you have a pond & there are frogs in it, consider yourself blessed.

 May 2014 – Half term Pond Dipping, tadpoles in Main Pond

 Carry on along the boardwalk with the main pond on your left; now follow the path.
-St Thomas’ Meadow is on your right, and the stone circle and Lupin Meadow to your left.
+St Thomas’ Meadow is on your right, & the stone circle & Lupin Meadow to your left.
 A wooden gate is before you; a length of chain looped round a post keeps it shut.
-Lift the chain, open the gate and walk through.
-Turn round and close the gate, replacing the chain.
-Closing the gate behind us is the custom here on the reserve, as it is in the countryside.
-Here, the gate separates the dog-walking area from that of the Main Pond, and keeps ground-nesting birds safe from disturbance.
+Lift the chain, open the gate & walk through.
+Turn round & close the gate, replacing the chain.
+Closing the gate behind us is the custom on the reserve, as it is in the countryside.
+Here, the gate separates the dog-walking area from that of the Main Pond, & keeps ground-nesting birds safe from disturbance.

 Walk on into the wooded area.
-Local dogs and their owners make good use of the lower park from here through the Kickabout (open play) area and Ambler Wood to the back gate.
-On this flat field, the stage and stalls were set up for the Gillespie Festival.
-Walking to the back gate, you emerge onto Quill Street, a short walk away from Monsell and St Thomas’s Roads.
+Local dogs & their owners make good use of the lower park from here through the Kickabout (open play) area & Ambler Wood to the back gate.
+On this flat field, the stage & stalls were set up for the Gillespie Festival.
+Walking to the back gate, you emerge onto Quill Street, a short walk away from Monsell & St Thomas’s Roads.

 2014: Unexpected Loss of Conservation Ranger Richard Meyers